 \section{Preliminaries on the preconditioned proximal point method}

-Departing from the classical monotone setting of \cite{rockafellar1976Monotone}, convergence of relaxed \ref{eq:PPPA-intro} was established in \cite{evens2023convergence} for a class of nonmonotone operators that admit a set of \emph{oblique weak Minty solutions} (see \cref{def:SWMVI}).
-This result will serve as our primary tool for establishing convergence of \ref{eq:CP} in the nonmonotone setting, which is why we will reiterating it here.
-In particular, their analysis involves the following assumptions.
+Departing from the classical monotone setting, convergence of relaxed \ref{eq:PPPA-intro} was established in \cite{evens2023convergence} for a class of nonmonotone operators that admit a set of \emph{oblique weak Minty solutions} (see \cref{def:SWMVI}).
+This result will serve as our primary tool for establishing convergence of \ref{eq:CP} in the nonmonotone setting, which is why we will reiterate it here.
+In particular, its analysis involves the following assumptions.